Californios: Later years of Mexican rule

 Vallejo tried to get the California State Capital moved permanently to Benicia, California on land he sold to the state government in December, 1851.
 It was named Benicia for the General's wife, Francisca Benicia Carillo de Vallejo.
 The General intended that the prospective city be named "Francisca" after his wife, but this name was dropped when the city of Yerba Buena changed its name to "San Francisco" on January 30, 1847.
 Benicia was the third site selected to serve as the California state capital, and its newly constructed city hall was California's capitol from February 11, 1853, to February 25, 1854.
 Vallejo gave the Rancho Suscol to his oldest daughter, Epifania Guadalupe Vallejo, on April 3, 1851, as a wedding present when she married U.S. Army General John H. Frisbie.
 It is unknown what he gave as a wedding present when his two daughters Natalia and Jovita married the brothers, Attila Haraszthy and Agoston Haraszthy, on the same day—June 1, 1863.

 In some cases particular mission land and livestock were split into parcels and then distributed by drawing lots.
-In nearly all cases the Indians got very little of the mission land or livestock.
+In nearly all cases, the Indians got very little of the mission land or livestock.
 Whether any of the proceeds of these sales made their way back to Mexico City is unknown.
 These lands had been worked by settlers and the much larger settlements of local Native American Kumeyaay peoples on the missions for several generations in some cases.
-When the missions were secularized or dismantled and the Indians did not have to live under continued friar and military control, they were left essentially to survive on their own.
+When the missions were secularized or dismantled and the Indians did not have to live under continued friar and military control, they were essentially left to survive on their own.
 Many of the Native Americans reverted to their former tribal existence and left the missions, while others found they could get room and board and some clothing by working for the large ranches that took over the former mission lands and livestock.
 Many natives who had learned to ride horses and knew a smattering of Spanish were recruited to become vaqueros (cowboys or cattle herders) that worked the cattle and horses on the large ranchos and did other work.
 Some of these rancho owners and their hired hands would make up the bulk of the few hundred Californios fighting in the brief Mexican–American War conflicts in California.
 Some of the Californios and California Native Americans fought on the side of the U.S. settlers during the conflict, with some joining John Frémont's California Battalion.